fernandobecker/mybank/README.md

 ## Database View

-You can check the data created by h2 in memory:
+You can check the data created in memory H2:

 http://localhost:8080/h2-console